Hang Time (album)

-Hang Time is a 1988 album from the band Soul Asylum.
-Released on A&M Records, it was the band's major-label debut.
+Hang Time is the fourth full-length studio album by the American rock band Soul Asylum.
+Released in 1988 by A&M Records, the album was the band's debut for a major label.

 Singer/guitarist Dave Pirner wrote the majority of the album.
 Guitarist Dan Murphy chimed in with "Cartoon," released as one of the album's singles.
 The CD version features the "bone-us" (bonus) track "Put the Bone In", by Terry Jacks.

 Track listing

 All songs written by Dave Pirner unless otherwise noted.